patiencemadoba3-code/data-analyst-portfolio/03_friend_app_project/README.md

 # FRIEND App Project
-**Tools & Skills**: App design, problem solving, health-focused tech, planning **Context**: Developed as a finalist in the innovateHER 2025 cohort
+**Tools & Skills**: App design, problem solving, health focused tech, planning **Context**: Developed as a finalist in the innovateHER 2025 cohort

 FRIEND is a wellness and support app idea I created to help people track and manage their mental and physical health in one simple place.